 anticafe-st-petersburg

-A great concept which I first experienced in Russia is the Anticafe.
+A great concept that I first experienced in Russia is the Anticafe.
 It is a chilled place to hang out with friends.
-You pay for the time you spend in this coffee house while enjoying unlimited tea, coffee, biscuits & wi-fi.
+You pay for your time in this coffee house while enjoying unlimited tea, coffee, biscuits & wi-fi.

 I am aware of two coffeehouse concepts like this in St. Petersburg.

 One is right at the Nevsky Prospekt (main street).
 This one is called FD and is located at Nevsky Prospekt 11.
-You need to ring the bell and say that you want to go into the FD Anticafe (top floor).
+You need to ring the bell and say you want to enter the FD Anticafe (top floor).
 This is a hidden gem.
 Usually, only locals know about it.

 The second Anticafe I would recommend is called Zifferburg.
-It is a cool place to hang out in St. Petersburg, particularly on weekend nights you can enjoy live music while in winter it’s a good place to warm up.
-You will find it at the top floor of Nevsky Prospekt 48 (first you need to pass a small shop to get there).
+It is a cool place to hang out in St. Petersburg, particularly on weekend nights.
+You can enjoy live music, while in winter, it’s a good place to warm up.
+You will find it at the top floor of Nevsky Prospekt 48 (first, you must pass a small shop to get there).

 St Isaac Cathedral St Petersburg